atlassian-labs/atlassian-sampling-processor/pkg/processor/atlassiansamplingprocessor/DESIGN.md

 This document describes detailed rationale behind the decision we made while developing this processor.

-It also contains information about how to run in a production environment, including a video demo of the metrics emitted.
+It also contains information about how to run in a production environment.

 ## High Level Path